Ceici92/CeciliasBlog/content/posts/ARFoundations.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/AR/ARFoundations/ARSphere.png?raw=true "ARSphere")

-Finally, in the Player settings we have some modifications to make.
+Finally, in the Player settings I had some modifications to make.
-We have to remove Vulkan, since it is not supported by AR Core.
+I removed Vulkan because it is not supported by AR Core.
-To uncheck Multithread rendering, and have at least Android 8.0 to make AR Core work.
+I unchecked Multithread rendering, and verified I at least selected Android 8.0 to make AR Core work.
-In Configuration, put Install Location to Automatic, and Filter Touches unchecked :
+In Configuration, I put Install Location to Automatic, and Filter Touches to unchecked :

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/AR/ARFoundations/ProjectSettings3.png?raw=true "ProjectSettings3")

 I tested it on my Android !

 To do so, I build the apk, put it on my phone, and installed it.

 I could also have connected my phone to my computer, selected it as the running device, enabled the debugging on my phone, and built it.
 But since my project will be about Street Art, it is better to have an application.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/AR/ARFoundations/Build.png?raw=true "Build")